rev-artian/openai-assistants/README.md

 - `api/assistants/threads/[threadId]/messages` - `POST`: send message to assistant
 - `api/assistants/threads/[threadId]/actions` - `POST`: inform assistant of the result of a function it decided to call
 - `api/assistants/files` - `GET`/`POST`/`DELETE`: fetch, upload, and delete assistant files for file search

-## Feedback

-Let us know if you have any thoughts, questions, or feedback in [this form](https://docs.google.com/forms/d/e/1FAIpQLScn_RSBryMXCZjCyWV4_ebctksVvQYWkrq90iN21l1HLv3kPg/viewform?usp=sf_link)!